altermo/small.nvim/README.md

 **I don't plan on doing good maintenance, so I might change things without warning.**

+Some of the plugins have been rewritten in higher quality and can be found in [doune.nvim](https://github.com/altermo/doune.nvim).

 The documentation is not up to date.

 Here some plugins that I would recommend you check out: [whint](#Whint), [bufend](#Bufend), [dff](#Dff).